Azure Information Protection integration

-You are probably familiar with file classification labels in Azure Information Protection.
+You're probably familiar with file classification labels in Azure Information Protection.
 You can see the Azure Information Protection classification tags in Cloud App Security.
 As soon as you integrate Cloud App Security with Azure Information Protection, Cloud App Security scans files as follows:

-- If you set a file policy (see below) to search for classification labels, these files will be added to the scan queue for classification labels.
+- If you set a file policy to search for classification labels, these files are added to the scan queue for classification labels.

 How to integrate Azure Information Protection with Cloud App Security